ihhub/penguinV/README.md

 # penguinV

 PenguinV is a simple and easy to use C++ image processing library.
-It was designed to have simple programming syntax and to deliver good performance.
+It is designed to have simple programming syntax and to deliver good performance.
 Some core features of the library are:

 - compact
 - multithreading support for individual functions (please refer to [multithreading support](#multithreading-support) section)